ZcashFoundation/zebra/book/src/dev/rfcs/0006-contextual-difficulty.md

 gap is that large, the bounds and minimum difficulty in Zcash's difficulty adjustment algorithm will preserve a reasonable difficulty threshold.
 So Zebra must support this edge case.

-## Relevant chain iterator
-[relevant-chain-iterator]: #relevant-chain-iterator

-The relevant chain can be retrieved from the state service [RFC5] as follows:
-* if the previous block is the finalized tip:
-  * get recent blocks from the finalized state
-* if the previous block is in the non-finalized state:
-  * get recent blocks from the relevant chain, then
-  * get recent blocks from the finalized state, if required

-The relevant chain can start at any non-finalized block, or at the finalized tip.

-[RFC5]: ./0005-state-updates.md

 ## Difficulty adjustment check
 [difficulty-adjustment-check]: #difficulty-adjustment-check